gonyyi/alog/docs/README.md

 ## Introduction

-Alog was built with a very simple goal in mind:
+Alog is an Another Logger built with a very simple goal in mind:

 - Tagging (besides the level)
 - Minimum memory allocation